proloyd/DstRF/README.md

  ![Demo](https://user-images.githubusercontent.com/28169943/49410670-bf51c500-f733-11e8-9894-43880aa8d49e.gif)

  Isn't that cool?
-Do expect to something like that with any other source localization method?
+Do expect to see something like that with any other source localization method?
 If you realize you could use this method on your data, please feel free to use the codes.
 You can reach me at proloy@umd.edu if you have any issues with the codes.
 And don't forget to go over the papers/ posters before applying the algorithm.

+ Note that,
-Note that, this is a dev version, I will be adding more functionality over time, so feel free to ask me to add any other functionality.
+ this is a dev version, and I will be adding more functionality over time, so feel free to ask me to add any other functionality, or report if anything si broken.

  Citation
  --------
- If you use this code for your publication, please cite my papers mentioned above.
+ This repo is open for anyone to use under Apache license.
+But if you use this code for your publication, I will appreciate you if cite my papers mentioned above.